 These composting toilet FAQs mainly relate to the Full Access Composter, our urine separating, twin vault toilet.
 If you have questions relating to the Compact or the Zero Discharge model please contact us.

 Click to expand answer.

-This depends on your situation.
-We typically supply preformed glass reinforced concrete (GRC).
+All of our pre-formed vaults and tanks are made from glass reinforced concrete (GRC).
 The base box on the Compact toilet is made from GRP (glass reinforced plastic).
 Above ground vaults might also be constructed on site from masonry by your own builder to our specification.

-Our COMPUS TWIN FULL ACCESS toilet is wheelchair accessible under current building regulations.
+Our FULL ACCESS COMPOSTER is wheelchair accessible under current building regulations.
 On most sites the floor level will be only 150mm above surrounding ground level.
 A ramp of approximately 1.8 metres length will give access which complies with building regulations.
 We do not supply an alarm system for these toilets as most go on remote sites without electricity.

 For our “in-ground” composting toilets we supply a custom made shovel for emptying the compost through one of the front floor hatches.
 A small layer of compost is left in the bottom to supply decomposing organisms for the next cycle.
 If the management instructions have been followed and if the resting vault has been left for a minimum one year period the compost should be odourless, friable and pleasant enough to remove.
 The compost should be used or disposed of in accordance with Environment Agency and/or Local Authority guidelines or, in the absence of any official advice, further composting can be carried out in a dedicated composting facility on site before eventual use or disposal.
 You should not assume that it is completely free of disease causing organisms.
 Some human parasite eggs can survive for many years in compost and although these are generally only found in tropical or sub-tropical populations we advise against using finished compost on food crops.
 We will provide further advice if you purchase one of our toilets.

 Really very little, but it is important to remember to check certain things on a regular basis.
 A set of management instructions will be provided with every installation.